jimdoescode/clip/README.md

 \Clip\Config::<config-filename>();
 ```

-## Coloring
+## Styling Output

-Clip lets you color your output if you so choose.
+Clip lets you style your output if you so choose.
 To do so you will need to use the render function under the clip namespace.
 ```php
 \Clip\render('Some colorful test [red]output[/red].
 Neato!');
 ```

-Check out the colors.php config file for all of the different color options.
-Use the square bracket syntax with the key of the color in it.
+Check out the styles.php config file for the different options.
+Use the square bracket syntax with the key of the style in it.
+Feel free to add any additional styles that are not currently set in the config file.
 Note that nesting does not work the way it would in HTML.

 ## Help